nebari-dev/nebari-docs/docs/docs/how-tos/nebari-local.md

 ### Using Let's Encrypt Certificates

-If your "local" deployment happens to be exposed to the interent (e.g. with a load balancer deployed and managed outside of Nebari) and you are able to set up a valid public DNS record, you can instead use Let's Encrypt to provision trusted TLS certificates.
+If your "local" deployment happens to be exposed to the internet (e.g. with a load balancer deployed and managed outside of Nebari) and you are able to set up a valid public DNS record, you can instead use Let's Encrypt to provision trusted TLS certificates.
 For more in-depth on DNS records and how Nebari handles their configuration, you can visit our [Domain Registry](/docs/how-tos/domain-registry) documentation.

 To switch the default behavior and use a [Let's Encrypt](https://letsencrypt.org/) signed certificate instead, you can update the following section in your `nebari-config.yaml` file, and then re-run `nebari deploy` as shown above: